 Step Change provides dance opportunities for children, young people and adults in schools and colleges, social and healthcare settings, community centres and other community settings.

 We tailor our approach to meet all ages and abilities.
-We can run regular dance sessions; a programme of classes culminating in a performance; prepare groups and individuals for special events or create events - such as a 'Strictly' style friendly competition; chair-based dance sessions; sensory-sensitive instruction; identify and develop potential; and provide performance and competitive pathways for individuals and groups.
+We can run regular dance sessions, or a programme of classes culminating in a performance; prepare groups and individuals for specific events or create special events - such as a 'Strictly' inspired friendly competition; chair-based dance sessions; sensory-sensitive instruction; identify and develop potential; and provide performance and competitive pathways for individuals and groups.

 A few examples our work include:

 - A half day college workshop for students with disabilities

-- Dance workshops supporting wheelchair and non-wheelchair users to dance together
+- Dance workshops supporting wheelchair and non-wheelchair users to dance and perform together

 - Community centre-based dance classes for older people with dementia and their friends/relatives

-- Chair-based danced activity in hospital settings for patients with life-limiting conditions
+- Chair-based danced sessions in hospital settings for patients with life-limiting conditions